Previously 875.00 USD

 - Introduction: About the course, and Creating your development environment.

 - Module A: About DXC Service: What is DXC Service?
 Package choices, Microsoft Azure services we use, and Security features.

 - Module B: Deploying to DXC Service: Deployment environments and technologies, Web.config transformations, and Continuous integration.

 - Module C: Development Considerations: Multi-sites, Caching, Controlling the environment, Transient fault handling, and Queue design patterns.

-After enrollment, you will have 6 months to access to the course materials.
+After enrollment, you will have 30 days access to the course materials.
 You can start and stop the course as often as you like, and also launch the course multiple times.